 During the winter months, soup is an awesome choice for lunch or dinner!
 Not just because it warms us up as we eat it, but it gives the whole house the most wonderful aroma.
+Jeff’s Chicken Tortilla Soup recipe is one of our go-to’s in this house!

 The reason I like chicken tortilla soup so much is that it has a deep rich flavor and everyone in the family loves it!